MichalLytek/type-graphql/docs/interfaces.md

 TypeScript has first class support for interfaces.
 Unfortunately, they only exist at compile-time, so we can't use them to build GraphQL schema at runtime by using decorators.

 Luckily, we can use an abstract class for this purpose.
-It behaves almost like an interface as it can't be "newed" but it can be implemented by another class.
+It behaves almost like an interface as it can't be instantiated but it can be implemented by another class.
 The only difference is that it just won't prevent developers from implementing a method or initializing a field.
 So, as long as we treat the abstract class like an interface, we can safely use it.

 ## Defining interface type